lucilejones/fullstack-knowledge-base/Back-End/authentication-serialization.md

   end
 end

-We've defined a view called noraml that will serialize the title and body attributes.
+We've defined a view called normal that will serialize the title and body attributes.
 Then we can include the posts association in our user blueprint:
 ...identifier :id